schell/renderling.xyz/content/articles/live/light_tiling.md

 Today I made sure that the tile computing shader resets the mins and the maxes for each tile before it compares depths.

+It always surprises me how much verification I need before getting to the meat of a problem.